Cracking the code: Understanding commodity market prices

 Beyond fundamentals, traders and institutions add another layer of price action:

-These financial instruments influence spot prices, introducing terms like backwardation and contango (fancy words for how future prices compare to today’s prices).
+• Options and futures: These financial instruments influence spot prices, introducing terms like backwardation and contango (terms describing how future prices relate to spot prices).

-Sometimes, everyone jumps on a trend, pushing prices way too high-until the bubble bursts.
+• Speculative bubbles: Sometimes, everyone jumps on a trend, pushing prices way too high until the bubble bursts.

 Infographic showing speculative factors affecting commodity market prices